 Newly arrived in the country, I was not charmed by this bread.
 I did find shops in Accra selling Middle Eastern flat breads such as pita and lavash because of the big Lebanese population that has lived in Ghana for a number of generations.
 Delicious, flavorful bread, but it wasn’t the comfort food from my own European cultural heritage.

 What I really craved was the heavy crusty bread made with whole grain flours.
 One of my first missions upon arrival in a new land is to locate a reliable source.
-In Accra this was the German Bakery, as I soon found out after moving into our new house.
-(Now, in 2020 good bread is widely available and supermarkets are filled with foreign imported foods.)
+In Accra at the time of this story, this was the German Bakery, as I soon found out after moving into our new house.
+(Now good bread is widely available and supermarkets are filled with foreign imported foods.)

 Map in hand, I struggled through narrow, potholed streets and managed to find the modest establishment.
 However, I did not find bread.
 The friendly Ghanaian baker of German bread explained to me that the bread was baked but not sold on the premises.
 Every morning the lot was sent fresh from the oven to the local supermarket, Ghana Groceries, not far away.

 My heart sank!
 (Yes, I know this is a cliché, but I felt it drop!)
 The good crusty bread of my dreams was sitting in a verboten grocery store.
 A verboten grocery story, you ask?
 Yes.
 I never imagined politics would come between me and my bread, but there it was: Ghana Groceries was owned or part-owned by Libyans and Libyans were, at the time, Bad Guys.
 The United States had not yet lifted the trade embargo on Libya and all expatriate Americans in, or connected to, government service were instructed not to spend their money in businesses owned by Libyans.
 My intimate relationship with such an American obligated me to honor that directive as well, which generally was no hardship except when you get between me and my bread.